mateofrancop/Pereira-Economy/README.md

 ### Recomentations

 I would suggest investing in Pereira due to its significant economic growth.
-The city has experienced an increase in population and employment, which indicates a positive outlook.
+The city has experienced an increase in population and employment, which indicates a positive forecast.